 Criminal Justice System Improvements

 The ABA plays a critical role in working with Congress to enact effective criminal laws that respect individual liberties and protect the integrity of our justice system.
 Of great concern to the Association is the ever-expanding prison population, which has increased twelve-fold since 1980.
 The United States has the highest incarceration rate and largest prison population in the world.
 The ABA, through the dedicated work of the Justice Kennedy Commission and the Commission on Effective Criminal Sanctions, has adopted a comprehensive blueprint for sentencing and corrections reform that has served as the basis of much of the Association’s criminal justice advocacy with Congress and the Administration since 2004.
-We anticipate that during the Second Session of the 113th Congress, bipartisan proposals to reform federal sentencing and corrections practices that will reduce the federal prison population, achieve significant cost savings, and serve public safety needs will be active in both the House and Senate.

 The ABA urges a balance between public safety and protection of our justice system and individual liberties.
 The Association supports federal sentencing reform to eliminate mandatory minimum sentences and expand alternatives to incarceration, particularly for nonviolent offenses.
 We supports federal funding for indigent defense representation in criminal cases and urges stronger federal habeas corpus review of state convictions and resources to assure capital defendants have representation at trial and on appeal.
 The Association supports legislation to: reauthorize and amend the Juvenile Justice and Delinquency Prevention Act; reauthorize the Second Chance Act; to ensure that convictions’ collateral sanctions are not an undue barrier to jobs, housing, voting or privacy; and to address racial and ethnic disparities in the justice system.